-Atherton, a cool mixed-use development in the heart of South End, is wrapping up construction.
-New tenants will start opening as early as mid-October.
+Construction at Atherton, a cool mixed-use development in the heart of South End, is wrapping up and tenants are starting to open their doors.

-- Barry’s Bootcamp – A trendy high-intensity interval-based workout class that can help you burn up to 1,000 calories per session.
+- Barry’s Bootcamp – Opens November 2 – Trendy high-intensity interval-based workout class that can help you burn up to 1,000 calories per session.

-- Lululemon – A household fitness and lifestyle clothing brand for men and women, their gear takes you from running to yoga to errands.
+- Lululemon – Fitness and lifestyle clothing brand for men and women.

 - Sephora – High-end makeup and beauty retailer that carries some of the best brands in the business.

-- Cava – A build-your-own Mediterranean bowl and pita concept.
+- Cava – Build-your-own Mediterranean bowl and pita concept.

-- The Eagle – A fried chicken joint with Southern sides, craft beer and live music.
+- The Eagle – Fried chicken restaurant with Southern sides, craft beer, and live music.

-- Las Olas – A Charleston-based bathing suit shop with bikini separates priced around $100.
+- Las Olas – Charleston-based bathing suit shop with bikini separates priced around $100.

-- Society Social – A furniture store that specializes in punchy custom designs made in-house.
+- Society Social – Furniture store that specializes in punchy custom designs made in-house.

-“I love South End, and to be able to bring the Trolley Barn Fermentory to this hip vibrant area of Charlotte is so exciting,” said Legion Brewing owner Phil Buchy.
+“I love South End, and to be able to bring the Trolley Barn Fermentory to this hip vibrant area of Charlotte is so exciting,” Legion Brewing owner Phil Buchy said.
 “The Atherton Trolley Barn is right on the Rail Trail, providing great pedestrian access with its walkability to multiple neighborhoods.”

-Apartments: NOVEL Atherton, a 346-unit apartment community on top of the ground floor retail, is now leasing with move-in dates starting October 1.
+Apartments: NOVEL Atherton, a 346-unit apartment community on top of the ground-floor retail, is now leasing.
 Rent starts at $1,394 for their 530-square-foot studio up to around $3,000 for their fanciest two-bed, two-bath, 1,172-square-foot unit.
-“This irreplaceable location provided us a unique opportunity to combine an amenity-rich community with the convenience of transit-oriented, mixed-use living,” explained Michael Tubridy, managing director for Crescent Communities
+“This irreplaceable location provided us a unique opportunity to combine an amenity-rich community with the convenience of transit-oriented, mixed-use living,” Michael Tubridy, managing director for Crescent Communities, explained.

 Rail Trail: It’ll run directly through Atherton on the backside of Novel.
 Shops and restaurants will face toward the trail, and there will be public gathering spaces for farmers markets, small concerts and tons of activities for residents and the general public.